 The Fall Season in the Thumb

-Now it’s time for football on Friday evenings on WLEW, chili on the stove, and it’s finally cool enough for a sweatshirt.
-I don’t expect the leaves to fall until later in September, but I am seeing a hint of color on my maple trees.
+Hopefully, there will be football on Friday evenings on WLEW; but that is not likely until next spring.
+Chili on the stove, and it’s finally cool enough for a sweatshirt.
+I don’t expect the leaves to fall until later in October, but I am seeing a hint of color on my maple trees.
 The crickets are in full chirp mode during the overnight.
 A sure sign of a waning summer.

-It’s going to get more quiet, more serene.
+It’s going to get quieter, more serene.
 Soon the boats will be coming out at the marina, the trailers parked all summer at the campgrounds will be leaving or wrapped up and winterized.
 Cottages will be closed.
 Garden’s are turned over.

 However, for now, I look forward to the iconic Indian summer.
-A string of unusually warm days after a snap of chilly ones.
 It sometimes hits during late September, but I’ve seen it come later.
-The long shadow of bright sun and crisp fall air.
+The long shadow of the bright sun and crisp fall air.
 It’s an ideal time to be around at the tip of the Thumb.

 Related Links about Michigan’s Thumb in the Fall